ManlingYANG123/Dashboard-Vision/index.md

 ---
-title: Dashboard Vision: Using Eye-Tracking to Understand and Predict Dashboard Viewing Behaviors
+title: 'Dashboard Vision: Using Eye-Tracking to Understand and Predict Dashboard Viewing Behaviors'
 ---